Anishpras/personal-blog-app-express-nextjs/README.md

    ```
    The application will be available at `http://localhost:3000`.

+2. When you will sign up and create your first post it will not appear on first load as it will re-validate after sometime, so just hit refresh and it will appear.

 ## Building the Backend

 In the `backend/` directory, build the server then start it.